matt-davison/Standup/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
 * User can register an account
 * User can login
-* User can follow Communities
+* User can follow communities
-* User can create Communities
+* User can create communities
-* User can vote for content to Sit Down or Stand (swipe left or right)
+* User can vote for content (swipe left/right)
 * User can interact with content/creator (swipe up)
-* User can view a specific Community's feed
-* User can sort a feed by Hot, Best, New
+* User can sort a feed by trending, top, latest
-* User can Search for a community
+* User can search for a community
-* User can create content
+* User can create posts (with or without media)
-    * Short looping videos (Bites)
-    * Pictures
-    * Text Post
+* User can set profile picture

 **Optional Nice-to-have Stories**
-* Collaborative filtering sort
-* User can filter home feed by up/ communities or me/ communities
+* User can create posts with GIFs (bites)
 * User can report content
+* User can change username
-* User has settings menu
+* User can view other users' profiles
-    * Change name
-    * Change privacy of posts made to your personal community
+* User can search for posts and other users
+* Option to hide already seen posts in feed
-* Explore Feed to find new, suggested content
+* Explore Feed to find collaborative-filtering suggested content
 * Can filter Search by creator or community
-* User can create livestreams (cannot be posted to a community and are displayed at top of home feed and on user's page)
 * Detail view for a community
-* Blockchain rewards/awards system
+* Save most recently used sorting method
+* View like/dislike history
+* Share posts outside app
+* Share posts within app (to user groups)

 ### 2. Screen Archetypes